-2/16 THE ORIGINS OF THE SLAVE SYSTEM IN THE SEVENTEENTH-CENTURY CHESAPEAKE reading: Russell Menard, "From Servants to Slaves: The Transformation of the Chesapeake Labor System," Southern Studies 16 (1977): 355-390. (e-reserve)

-5. 2/21 Discussion: New Netherlands and the Atlantic World
+- 2/17 THE ORIGINS OF THE SLAVE SYSTEM IN THE SEVENTEENTH-CENTURY CHESAPEAKE reading: Russell Menard, "From Servants to Slaves: The Transformation of the Chesapeake Labor System," Southern Studies 16 (1977): 355-390. (e-reserve) - 5.
+2/22 DISCUSSION: NEW NETHERLANDS AND THE ATLANTIC WORLD reading: Russell Shorto, The Island at the Center of the World: The Epic Story of Dutch Manhattan and the Forgotten Colony that Shaped America (2004).